samzipper/website-HEAL/content/home/hero.md

   # Background image.
   image = "WIBUdroughtField.jpg"  # Name of image in `static/img/`.
-  image_darken = 0.5  # Darken the image?
+  image_darken = 0.4  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
   text_color_light = "true"

+[design.spacing]
+  # Customize the section spacing.
+Order is top, right, bottom, left.
+  padding = ["100px", "0", "200px", "0"]

 # Call to action links (optional).
 #   Display link(s) by specifying a URL and label below.
 Icon is optional for `[cta]`.